What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 Excess moisture can only cause problems during germination.

-It's a semi-controllable process, so you can get away with planting in a new batch of coir.
-But when it comes to storing the extra, here's where the problems occur.
+It’s a semi-controllable process, so you can get away with planting in a new batch of coir.
+But when storing the extra, here’s where the problems occur.

-We've ruined a lot of coir trying to store the extra.
-It's usually too wet, and when you cover it, mold starts to grow.
-You can add air holes to the container or leave the cover off for a while to let it dry out.
+We’ve ruined a lot of coir trying to store the extra.
+It’s usually too wet, and when you cover it, mold starts to grow.
+You can add air holes to the container or leave the cover off to let it dry out.

 But this can cause fungus gnats to appear, or you forget to mix it up, and it starts to mold toward the bottom of the storage container.